 At nighttime, your body needs good backing, protection, and support to rest and repair from the day’s work and stress.
 Feng shui advises the use of headboards that are solid and made of wood.
 A good upholstered one is helpful because you get the best of both worlds: gentle and supportive.
 Experts caution that it’s not advisable to position your bed under a window.
 Doing so may gradual rob you of your personal energy, as the window offers neither support nor protection.

 The quality of the mattress that you choose is super important in feng shui because the better you rest at night, the better prepared you are for your day.
 Pick your mattress wisely and be sure that it provides firm support, hopefully, support similar to these mattresses below.

-Never, ever buy a used mattress because not only is that potentially highly unsanitary, it's believed that energy is accumulated from previous owners and you have no idea what kind of energy it may be.
-Avoid beds and mattresses that fold into walls as they are typically uncomfortable and not healthy for your body.
+Never, ever buy a used mattress.
+Not only is that potentially highly unsanitary, it’s believed that energy is accumulated from previous owners and you have no idea what kind of energy it may be.
+Avoid beds and mattresses that fold into walls, as they are typically uncomfortable and not healthy for your body.

 Make sure the bed is high enough.

 The height of your mattress is important because it allows for smooth energy flow under the bed so be sure that your bed is high enough off of the ground for it to circulate.
 Platform beds or ones with storage under the mattress are considered bad feng shui choices as there is no space under the bed for chi to flow which can result in a myriad of problems.
 Try these bed lifters to improve the height of your bed.

 Feng shui experts caution that mirrors in a bedroom can cause disturbed sleep and may invite space for infidelity.
 Mirrors are also considered too energetic for such a restful space.
 If mirrors are necessary, experts suggest that you put them behind closet doors, or drape fabric over them when they’re not in use.